Atlantic royal flycatcher

-The Atlantic royal flycatcher (Onychorhynchus swainsoni) is a passerine bird in the family Tityridae according to the International Ornithological Committee (IOC).
+The Atlantic royal flycatcher (Onychorhynchus swainsoni) is a passerine bird that most taxonomic systems place in the Onychorhynchidae family.
 It is endemic to Brazil.

 Taxonomy and systematics

+After a complicated history (which see here), the International Ornithological Committee (IOC) and the Clements taxonomy placed the Atlantic royal flycatcher and the tropical royal flycatcher (O. coronatus) in family Onychorhynchidae.

-The IOC considers the Atlantic royal flycatcher and three other royal flycatcher taxa to be separate species and places them in the family Tityridae.
-The South American Classification Committee of the American Ornithological Society (SACC-AOS) and the Clements taxonomy consider the four to be subspecies of the widespread royal flycatcher (Onychorhynchus coronatus sensu lato).
-SACC-AOS places O. coronatus in family Onychorhynchidae and includes four other flycatcher species in that family.
-Clements places it in family Oxyruncidae and includes those four, one other flycatcher, and the sharpbill.
-IOC considers all of them to be in Tityridae.
+However, the Atlantic royal flycatcher's taxonomy remains unresolved.
+The North and South American Classification Committees of the American Ornithological Society (AOS) combine the Atlantic and tropical royal flycatchers as the widespread royal flycatcher (O. coronatus sensu lato).
+Like the IOC and Clements the AOS places O. coronatus in family Onychorhynchidae, and the three systems include other species in that family.
+(The South American committee is seeking a proposal for reevaluation of the taxa.)
+BirdLife International's Handbook of the Birds of the World (HBW) treats the Atlantic and tropical royal flycatchers as four species and retains them in family Tityridae where the IOC and Clements had earlier placed them.

 The Atlantic royal flycatcher is monotypic.

 Description

 The Atlantic royal flycatcher is 16 to 16.5 cm long.
 One specimen weighed 23.5 g.
 This large-billed flycatcher has a spectacular, but rarely seen, crest.
 The upper parts are mostly dull brown with a bright cinnamon rump and tail.
 It has a whitish throat and ochraceous buff underparts.
-It has an erectile fan-shaped crest that when raised is scarlet, black, and blue in the male and yellow, black, and blue in the female.
+It has an erectile fan-shaped crest that when raised is scarlet, black, and blue in the male and yellow or orange, black, and blue in the female.